G1itchZero/ZeroGo/README.md

 ## Usage

-* Copy ZeroBundle/ZeroNet/src/Ui/media to this folder
+* Run (first time it will download ZeroNet bundle from update zite)
-* Run and go to 127.0.0.1:43111/%zite_name%
+* Go to 127.0.0.1:43111/